acando/alfresco-listmanager/README.md

 ### Building

-The project use [Maven](http://maven.apache.org) for building.
+The project uses [Maven](http://maven.apache.org) for building.

-Get the source, enter the directory and execute
+Clone the source, enter the directory and execute

 `mvn clean install`

 to build and install the artifact in your local Maven repository.

-The output is one amp to be installed into the repository part of your alfresco installation and one jar-file that is needed by Share.
+The output is one amp-file to be installed into the repository part of your Alfresco installation and one jar-file that is needed by Alfresco Share.

 Declare those as dependencies in your artifacts (if you are using the Maven SDK), For Share: